-The firm of Ernst & Young LLP served as the independent registered public accounting firm for the Company for the fiscal year ended December 31, 2014.
-The Audit Committee has appointed that firm to continue in that capacity for fiscal year 2015, subject to the Audit Committee's approval of an engagement agreement and related service fees, and recommends that a resolution be presented to the stockholders at the 2015 Annual Meeting to ratify that appointment.
+The firm of Ernst & Young LLP ("EY") served as the independent registered public accounting firm for the Company for the fiscal year ended December 31, 2015.
+The Audit Committee has appointed EY to continue in that capacity for fiscal year 2016, subject to the Audit Committee's approval of an engagement agreement and related service fees.
+EY has served as the Company's independent auditor since 1972.
+The Audit Committee and the Board believe it is in the best interests of the Company and its stockholders to retain EY as the Company's independent auditor for fiscal year 2016, and recommend that a resolution be presented to the stockholders at the 2016 Annual Meeting to ratify that appointment.